If Employee Is Required to Work on Statutory Holiday - Act Part 5, Section 46

 In accordance with the definition of "day" in s.1 of the Act, if an employee's shift starts on a statutory holiday and the shift continues over midnight, the employee is entitled to statutory holiday pay for work performed for the entire shift (because the start of the shift commenced on the Statutory Holiday).

-Barry is also entitled to an average day's pay in accordance with s.45(1).
+The employee is also entitled to an average day's pay in accordance with s.45(1).

 What wages are owed to an employee whose shift starts on a regular working day but ends on a statutory holiday?